Primark

-Primark Stores Limited (/ˈpriːmɑːrk/; trading as Penneys in the Republic of Ireland) is an Irish multinational fast fashion retailer with headquarters in Dublin, Ireland.
-It has stores across Europe and in the United States.
-The original Penneys brand is not used outside of Ireland because it is owned elsewhere by American retailer J. C. Penney.
+Primark Limited (/ˈpriːmɑːrk/; trading as Penneys in Ireland) is an Irish multinational fashion retailer with headquarters in Dublin, Ireland, with outlets across Europe and in the United States.
+The original Penneys brand is not used outside of Ireland because it is owned elsewhere by American retailer JCPenney.

 History

-The company's first store, named Penneys and still in operation today, was established by Arthur Ryan in June 1969 on behalf of the Weston family (who had founded Associated British Foods in 1935) at 47 Mary Street in Dublin.
-The first major stores outside of Dublin were opened in the cities of Cork and Belfast in 1971.
+The company's first shop, named Penneys and still in operation today, was established at 47 Mary Street in Dublin by Arthur Ryan and his business partner Micaela Mitchell in June 1969 on behalf of the Weston family, who had founded Allied Bakeries Limited in 1935, which was later renamed Associated British Foods (ABF).
+A second Penneys shop on Main Street, Finglas, was opened the following month.
+The first major shops outside of Dublin were opened in the cities of Cork and Belfast in 1971, both under the name of Penneys.